Trade directory · Scarborough metro · Maine

 Permit Requirements

-Electrical permits required through Scarborough Building Department for most electrical work.
-Permit fees range $50-200 depending on scope.
-Simple repairs under $1000 may be exempt.
+Electrical permits required through Scarborough Building Department for most electrical work except minor repairs.
+Permit fees range $50-200 based on scope.
+Plans required for major installations.

 §3